 Fuzzing, as a software testing technique, was brought to the forefront by an empirical study conducted by Miller et al. in 1990 \cite{miller1990empirical}.
-This method involves the generation of a large number of random, mutated testcases aimed at triggering abnormal runtime behaviors within a software program.
-Due to its simplicity and scalability, fuzzing has proven to be highly effective at uncovering a wide array of bugs, leading to its widespread adoption \cite{csur22-fuzzing-survey,tse19-fuzzing-survey,tr18-fuzzing-survey,li2019cerebro,li2021vall,zhang2021apicraft,li2020ori,zheng2022efficient,ZhangLZZZZXLL0H23,du2023hastefuzz,zhang2021biff,zhang2023understanding}.
-However, fuzzing protocol implementations, as opposed to general software like command-line tools \cite{pldi19-parser,pham2019smart,wang2017skyfire}, introduces additional challenges.
+This method involves the generation of a large number of random mutated testcases aimed at triggering abnormal runtime behaviors within a software program.
+Due to its simplicity and scalability, fuzzing has proven to be highly effective in uncovering a wide variety of bugs, leading to its widespread adoption \cite{fuzzingsurvey-roadmap,tse19-fuzzing-survey,tr18-fuzzing-survey,zhang2023automata,zheng2022efficient,zhang2021apicraft}.
+However, fuzzing protocol implementations, as opposed to general software such as command-line tools \cite{pldi19-parser,pham2019smart,wang2017skyfire}, introduces additional challenges.
 These complexities are largely due to the peculiarities associated with effectively testing the intricate communication logic that protocols entail, ranging from methodological considerations to tool-specific requirements.
-In response to these challenges, there is a notable trend towards creating advanced fuzzing methods tailored explicitly for protocol testing \cite{sp15-composite,sec15-tlsstatefuzzing,ccs16-tlsattacker,icst20-aflnet,ndss24-chatafl,sec23-bleem,sec22-braktooth,tdsc22-greyhound,sec2022stateful}.
+In response to these challenges, there is a notable trend toward the creation of advanced fuzzing methods explicitly tailored for protocol testing \cite{sp15-composite,sec15-tlsstatefuzzing,ccs16-tlsattacker,icst20-aflnet,ndss24-chatafl,sec23-bleem,sec22-braktooth,tdsc22-greyhound,sec2022stateful}.
 Despite this progress, there still remains a significant gap in research dedicated to systematically examining the distinctive challenges inherent to this field, thoroughly summarizing the existing solutions and discussing future directions.
-To fill this gap, we extensively discussed and analyzed protocol fuzzing specifics in the following content of this article.
+To fill this gap, we extensively discuss and analyze protocol fuzzing specifics in the following content of this article.